Lauriethefish/QuestPatcher/README.md

 ## TODO
 - Finish UI for viewing installed cosmetics.
 - Add general import window with information about what kind of files QuestPatcher supports.
-- Automatically download Java instead of prompting the user toc download it if they don't have it.
 - Finish this TODO list because I've totally forgotten things.

 Note that the rewrite is __incomplete__.
 It should only be used by developers for testing purposes, and it's in its early stages!